adrielyeung/keyword-searcher/README.md

 4. Load text from URL

 ## Credits
-To the Coder Foundry for their fantastic tutorial which this project is based on (https://www.youtube.com/watch?v=KEvLAe_2jXo).
+- The Coder Foundry for their fantastic tutorial which this project is based on (https://www.youtube.com/watch?v=KEvLAe_2jXo).
+- Logomakr for the free logo (https://logomakr.com/).